WebClick Tracer

 MindaNews has sustained its operation through proceeds from subscriptions of its news service (news, special reports, opinion pieces, photos) and sales of books.
 It also receives grants from non-state actors.
 Editorial prerogative, however, is left entirely to MindaNews.

 MindaNews does not accept funds from politicians or domestic or foreign states for its fact-checking initiative.
-For the other operations of MindaNews as a media organization in the past two years, we have received grants from the National Endowment for Democracy and the United Nations Educational, Scientific and Cultural Organization, which we use for coverage, staff compensation, administrative expenses and to train other journalists.
+For the other operations of MindaNews as a media organization, we have received grants from the National Endowment for Democracy (NED) and the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+The grants from NED and UNESCO have been used for coverage, staff compensation, administrative expenses, and to train fellow journalists.

 Do you accept leads from the public for your fact-checking initiative?